kasemsasa/305-SOFT-Group-19/test/ABTEST.md

 Design Work and Mockups: (Here, you would include mockups and designs of the dark mode interface.
 Since we're conceptualizing this plan, I can’t provide actual designs, but you would want diagrams that show the user interface changes between light and dark modes.)

 ---
+A/B Test Name: Onboarding Flow Optimization
+User Story Number: US-6
+Metric (from the HEART grid): Adoption
+Hypothesis:
+Problem: The current onboarding flow has a high drop-off rate, with many users failing to complete the registration process.
+Impact: Improving the onboarding experience could lead to increased user adoption, as more users successfully complete the registration process and begin using the app.
+Hypothesis: By simplifying and streamlining the onboarding flow, we will improve user adoption rates by reducing the friction associated with registration.
+We expect to see at least a 15% increase in the number of users who complete the onboarding process and reach the app's main interface.
+Setup:
+Utilize Firebase A/B testing capabilities to test the optimized onboarding flow with a randomized 50% of our user base.
+The remaining 50% will serve as the control group and will experience the current onboarding flow.
+Audience:
+Target users who have installed the app but have not yet completed the registration process.
+These users are crucial for adoption metrics as they represent potential new users who are interested in the app but have not fully engaged with it yet.
+Duration:
+Run the experiment for a minimum of 4 weeks to capture variations in user behavior over different periods, including weekdays and weekends.
+Tracking:
+Using Firebase Analytics, track the completion rate of the onboarding process for users in both the control group (current onboarding flow) and the experiment group (optimized onboarding flow).
+Additionally, track the time taken to complete the onboarding process for both groups to ensure that the optimization does not inadvertently lengthen the process.
+Variations:
+Control (A): The current onboarding flow, which includes multiple steps and input fields.
+Variant (B): An optimized onboarding flow with fewer steps and simplified input fields.
+This variation aims to reduce friction and encourage users to complete the registration process more quickly.
+Design Work and Mockups:
+Include mockups and designs of the optimized onboarding flow.
+Focus on highlighting the differences between the current and optimized flows, such as reducing the number of input fields, providing clearer instructions, and optimizing the layout for better usability.

+---
 ## A/B Test Name
 Feature Engagement Experiment